IamoBin2162/IamoBin2162.github.io/README.md

 # var
 creates a new variable
-but var has so many so things to be implemented in :)
+but var has so many things that you can use them :)

 #### soft-calling:
 it is as mentioned, but here it returns the result !

 #### =>
-calling functions with params
+calling functions with params (but you can do it without params also)

     var call = io.sprint => "Hi"
+    var res = A_FREAKING_FUNC =>

 #### <=
 calling functios without params